MatthewCaseres/AWS-Notes/source/Global-Infrastructure.md

 ![](./images/Cern_datacenter.jpeg)

-If the company wanted extra computational power they would have to buy another computer.
-This is a big commitment, and it is possible that the company overestimates or overestimates the amount of computational power they need.
-Or they might only need the computer for one month of the year, or one hour of the day.

 ## Benefits of AWS

 With AWS, Amazon manages the data center and customers are able to rent and manage their infrastructure over the web.
 Here are six advantages of cloud computing [from AWS](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/six-advantages-of-cloud-computing.html)